 So, in summary...

 After all of the above has been considered you are finally ready to enter your first show and brave the world of competitive agility.
 There are a few things you need to know: you can't just turn up to a show and expect to put your dog straight on the start line.
 Firstly you need to know when and where shows are going to be held.
-The internet holds the key to this with websites such as Agilitynet and AgilityShowsOnline hat have all the information you need (see weblinks above).
-From these websites you will be able to download a schedule and entry forms which are needed for you to enter any show.
+The internet holds the key to this with websites such as Agilitynet and AgilityShowsOnline that have all the information you need (see weblinks above).
+From these websites you will be able to download a schedule which are needed for you to enter any show.
 The schedule has all the information you need to know about the show from where it will be held to what classes your dog can enter, so you must read it carefully.
-After you have read the schedule you are ready to fill in that all important entry form or enter directly online (much easier as most sites won't let you go wrong!).
+After you have read the schedule you are ready to fill in that all important entry form directly online (much easier as most sites won't let you go wrong!).

 Of course, you can chat to me about all of the above, you can chat to each other too, but do make sure people are giving you the correct advice!
 You can book a 1:2:1 and I can take time going through the registration and entry details with you.
 I do suggest that you go along to a show without your dog to see what it's all about before you go ahead and register!
 Remember though that you can enjoy agility with your dog without ever competing, don't let anyone pressure you to going to an event!